Free Shipping on All LED Grow Lights & Grow Tents. WhatsApp: +27 72 358 4271 Product Enquiries Welcome

 Step 1: Find a cannabis planting room or space

-Initiating Indoor Cannabis Cultivation: The first step is to select an appropriate space for planting, such as a closet, tent, cabinet, a spare room, or a corner in an unfinished basement.
+Initiating indoor weed cultivation begins with selecting an appropriate space—such as a closet, tent, cabinet, spare room, or corner in an unfinished basement.

 Space Design Considerations: When setting up your growing area, it's crucial to account for not just the space the plant will occupy but also for the necessary equipment such as lights, pipes, and fans.
 Ample space for maneuvering around is essential.
 Since cannabis plants can double in size at the onset of flowering, ensure there is sufficient vertical space to accommodate this growth.